-If a first-time student who has been offered and accepted enrolment wishes to withdraw prior to the semester start date they must contact Admissions to process their request.
-Refer to the Admissions policies and specifically the Policy relating to Withdrawing an Application or Enrolment for a New Student in Section 2.1 of this Student Handbook.
+If a first-time student who has been offered and accepted enrolment wishes to withdraw prior to the semester start date they must contact the Admissions Office to process their request.
+Refer to the Admissions policies and specifically the Policy relating to Withdrawing an Application or Enrolment for a New Student in Section 2.1.5 of this Student Handbook.